Sauda Municipality: General information

-The municipality of Sauda was established in 1842 when it was separated from the large municipality of Suldal.
+The municipality of Sauda was established in 1842 when it was separated from the large Suldal Municipality.
 Initially, Sauda had a population of 1,584.
 The municipal boundaries have never changed.
 The municipality declared the urban area of Sauda as a city in 1999.

 Name

 The municipality (originally the parish) is named after the old Sauda farm (Sauðar) since the first Sauda Church was built there.
 The farm is now part of the village of Saudasjøen.
 The name seems to come from the word sauðr which means "sheep", however, the same word is also the singular past indicative of the verb sjóða which means "to seethe" or "to boil", possibly referring to a spring of water.

 Historically, the name of the municipality was spelled Søvde or Saude.
-On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Sauda.
+On 3 November 1917, a royal resolution established the spelling of the name as Sauda Municipality.

 Coat of arms

 The coat of arms was granted on 14 May 1976.
 The official blazon is "Azure, three pallets dancetty argent" (I blått en vertical sølv trillingstreng med bredtannet snitt).
 This means the arms have a blue field (background) and the charge is a set of three, vertical, jagged lines.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The jagged lines symbolically represent a river as a means for hydroelectricity (they can also be seen as "electrical sparks").
 Historically, power was generated by watermills, providing a possibility for the development of an industry in the village.
 Presently, the power is used for melting metal ore in smelters in the municipality.
 The arms were designed by Johan Matland.
 The municipal flag has the same design as the coat of arms.